-Another likely reason is its recent history and the negative perception created by the western media after the break-up of Yugoslavia and subsequent civil wars.
-However, there has been a massive increase in the number of people coming from countries such as Turkey, China, Iran and Russia, which is to say from countries where western propaganda does not have any influence.
+Another likely reason is its recent history and negative perception created by the western media after the break-up of Yugoslavia and subsequent civil wars.
+However, there has been a massive increase in the number of people coming from countries such as Turkey, China, Iran and Russia, which is to say from countries where western propaganda doesn’t have any influence.

 Belgrade is truly an authentic city.
-Because of unfortunate events in the 1990s, the city was completely sidelined for a long time.
+Because of unfortunate events in the 1990s, the city was completely side lined for a long time.
 Consequently, it avoided globalisation that rapidly engulfed the world in precisely that same period of time.
-What do I exactly mean when I say this – the big financial capital never reached Belgrade in a way in which it reached most other eastern European capital cities.
+Big financial capital never reached Belgrade in a way in which it reached most other eastern European capital cities.

-In other words, there are very few big multinational chains in Belgrade.
+For example, there are very few big multinational chains in Belgrade.
 There are several of them in Prince Michael street, the pedestrian heart of Belgrade.
 They have also very recently started to appear in newly constructed shopping centres.
 There are no multinational chains of restaurants and coffee shops.
 You will only find several McDonald’s in the whole city.
 Costa Coffee was in Belgrade, but closed down.
 This is very refreshing and it makes the city very interesting.
-In London for example, the same chains are everywhere, which is extremely dull.
+In London, same chains are everywhere, which is extremely dull.

-I have a family in Belgrade, so when I go there I spend a lot of time with them.
-But, I also go out and I explore the city.
+I have family in Belgrade, so when I go there I spend a lot of time with them.
+But I also go out and I explore the city.
 I always find new restaurants or new trendy bars and I go there with my friends.

 The central area around Prince Michael street is the most interesting for visitors to Belgrade.
 Restaurants, bars and coffee shops are everywhere.

-You can find a lot of places in all of the side streets, where you can sit down and enjoy.
+You will find a lot of places in all side streets, where you can sit down and enjoy.

 All places in this area are very good, although in some bars you may only get a sandwich or something similar.
 To eat properly, you would need to find a restaurant.
 Anyhow, the pedestrian area is relatively small and restaurants are very easy to find.